How to Stop Email Notifications: The Notification Detox Guide

 Muting the alert is one thing.
 Pausing delivery is another, and it is the stronger move for real focus time.
 When email is held rather than delivered, there is nothing new to glance at, so the temptation to check disappears.

-Leave Me Alone's Do Not Disturb does exactly this: it holds incoming email while you focus and delivers it when you are ready.
+Leave Me Alone's Do Not Disturb does exactly this: it pauses your inbox on a schedule, holding incoming email while you focus and delivering it when you are ready.
 Nothing is deleted, nothing is lost, it simply waits.
 When your focus window ends, the held mail arrives together, so you process it in one batch instead of a trickle.

 This is the difference between a quiet phone and a quiet mind.
 With notifications off you still know the pile is growing.
 With the inbox paused, there is genuinely nothing to react to until you choose to.